noahehall/theBookOfNoah/0current/architectural thinking/devops/devops.md

 - provisioning: making a resource ready for operation, including hardware, OS, system services and network connectivity

+  - model driven automation: a declarative model of resources are used to realize resources, e.g. via terraform/aws cloudformation

 - deployment: automatically deploying and upgrading resources

   - canary (staged) deployment: upgrade a subset of resources (the canary), and if it works, you upgrade the rest